invrs/standard-io/README.md

 The `then` property exposes a function that makes the return object thenable.

+If a function does a hard return with a promise, `then` will resolve when the promise does.

-If a function does a hard return, `then` will resolve with that value.
+If a function does a hard return with a non-promise value, `then` will resolve with that value.

 If a function does not return any value, `then` will resolve when the [resolve](#resolve-property) or [reject](#reject-property) functions are called.